Image File Formats

-I’ve already mentioned that Bicubic is more accurate way of resampling an image, but which Bicubic type to choose?
-I personally have been using Bicubic Automatic since I upgraded to CS6 (that’s when it first appeared in the Resampling dialog box), and even though it sharpens more heavily than any of other types, I still apply additional sharpening to specific parts of an image anyway, so I don’t mind the Automatic sharpening.
-If you like softer images, test all there types for down-sizing: Bicubic (best for smooth gradients), Bicubic Sharper (best for reduction) and Bicubic Automatic and see what suits your taste better.
+I’ve already mentioned that Bicubic is a more accurate way of resampling an image, but which Bicubic type to choose?
+I personally have been using Bicubic Automatic since I upgraded to CS6 (that’s when it first appeared in the Resampling dialog box), and even though it sharpens more heavily than any of the other types, I still apply additional sharpening to specific parts of an image anyway, so I don’t mind the Automatic sharpening.
+If you like softer images, test all their types for down-sizing: Bicubic (best for smooth gradients), Bicubic Sharper (best for reduction), and Bicubic Automatic and see what suits your taste better.

 RELEVANT: Read more in Introduction To Digital Imaging

 PRO TIP: ENLARGING IMAGES